ywx/FormatFortranIndentPlugin/readme.txt

 For information on Git for Windows，please see http://code.google.com/p/msysgit/ For information on TortoiseGit，please see http://code.google.com/p/tortoisegit/

-Format_Fortran_Indent_Plugin.cbplugin in repository compile by MinGW32 4.5.2(MinGW32 4.6.2 before Version 0.2)  with wxWidgets 2.8.12 and Code::Blocks IDE for Fortran v0.7 src.
+Format_Fortran_Indent_Plugin.cbplugin in repository compile by MinGW32 4.5.2(MinGW32 4.6.2 before Version 0.2)  with wxWidgets 2.8.12 and Code::Blocks IDE for Fortran v1.0 rev 8455 src( v0.7 before Version 0.2.1 ).
+In cb1211 branch, it compiled by MinGW32 4.7.1(tdm-1) with Code::Blocks Release 12.11 rev 8629 src.

 Compilers and Options ( for Windows )
 =====================================